-As a result of the pandemic, the news is filled with stories about disrupted supply chains, semiconductor shortages and increasing logistics prices.
-Nevertheless, the pandemic is not entirely to blame, but it did underscore the supply chain problems many companies were already facing prior to COVID-19.
-On the other hand, it has led to activities aimed at improving efficiency and transparency in the supply chain.
+As a result of the COVID-19 pandemic, the news was filled with stories about disrupted supply chains, semiconductor shortages and increasing logistics prices.
+Nevertheless, the pandemic was not entirely to blame, but it did underscore the supply chain problems many companies were already facing prior to COVID-19.
+On the other hand, it led to activities aimed at improving efficiency and transparency in the supply chain.
 Most of these activities are focusing on improving inbound logistics processes to secure the delivery of materials and parts.
 However, one crucial part of the logistics chain is still missing: intralogistics.

 Intralogistics is best defined as the logistic processes within a factory, including warehousing, material flow, transportation, as well as the picking and commissioning of final products for customers.
 Providing the material for production and assembly is critical for meeting manufacturing schedules and driving an efficient production unit.
 The shorter product lifecycles caused by the changing consumer behaviors and the individualization of demand have a severe impact on production processes and structures.
 Thus, production and assembly lines must be more adaptable to cope with smaller production lots and frequent changes in production schedules.